Things to Do to Honour National Day for Truth and Reconciliation in Winnipeg, What is Open & Closed on Sept 30

 Orange Shirt Days @ the Manitoba Museum

-Orange Shirt Days @ the Manitoba Museum feature special, all-day programming in the Museum Galleries focused on the history of Indian Residential Schools and the Truth and Reconciliation Commission (TRC) Calls to Action.
-There will be a special schedule in the Planetarium for Orange Shirt Days.
+Orange Shirt Days @ the Manitoba Museum features special, all-day programming focused on the history of Indian Residential Schools and the Truth and Reconciliation Commission (TRC) Calls to Action.
+Please join us for a time of learning and reflection offered in partnership with the National Centre for Truth and Reconciliation.
 Details

 The Manitoba Museum, 190 Rupert Ave, Winnipeg